 Q: How do I convert fluid ounces to milliliters?

-A: 1 fluid ounce is approximately equal to 29.5735 milliliters.
-To convert fluid ounces to milliliters, multiply the number of fluid ounces by 29.5735.
+A: 1 fluid ounce is approximately equal to 29.Also, to convert fluid ounces to milliliters, multiply the number of fluid ounces by 29.
+5735 milliliters.
+5735.

 Q: What is the difference between a U.S. cup and a metric cup?